-The scrutiny process begins when the Government formally "deposits" an EU document in Parliament - that is to say, sending it to the two EU Committees.
-The types of documents that must be deposited are agreed between the two Committees and the Government, and include all legislative proposals, along with a range of other documents published by the EU institutions.
-Around 800-900 documents are deposited each year.
+The scrutiny process begins when the Government formally "deposits" an EU document in Parliament.
+The types of documents that must be deposited are agreed between the two scrutiny Committees (Lords and Commons) and the Government, and include all legislative proposals, along with a range of other documents published by the EU institutions.

 The Government produces an Explanatory Memorandum (EM) on each document within 10 working days, in which it analyses the document's policy implications, impact and legal base.

-Once the EM has been received, the Chairman of the EU Committee, with the support of legal advisers, decides which documents should be subjected to more detailed scrutiny.
-These documents (around 30-40 percent of the total) are "sifted" to the Sub-Committee with responsibility for the relevant policy area.
+Once the EM has been received, the Chair of the EU Committee, with the support of legal advisers and clerks, decides which documents should be subjected to more detailed scrutiny.
+These documents are "sifted" to the Sub-Committee with responsibility for the relevant policy area.

 It is for the Sub-Committee then to decide how to scrutinise the document.
-It may clear it from scrutiny, or hold it under examination while writing to the relevant minister, holding evidence sessions or seminars with stakeholders.
+It may take no further action, write to the relevant minister, or hold evidence sessions or seminars with stakeholders.
 In the case of particularly important proposals it may launch a full inquiry.